We found 6 providers with an interest in gastrointestinal problems and who accept BlueCare Everyday Health 1477 near Orlando, FL.

-Dr. Rafael Fleites specializes in adult gastroenterology and practices in Saint Cloud, FL, Tallahassee, FL, and Orlando, FL.
+Dr. Rafael Fleites is an adult gastroenterology specialist in Saint Cloud, FL, Tallahassee, FL, and Orlando, FL.
 He attended medical school at Thomas Jefferson University, Jefferson Medical College.
-He completed his residency training at Jackson Memorial Medical Center.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Fleites takes.
+He trained at Jackson Memorial Medical Center for residency.
+Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Fleites takes.
 Dr. Fleites is affiliated with Osceola Regional Medical Center.

 Relevant Interests: , gastrointestinal bleeding, stomach problems, small intestine disorders, irritable bowel syndrome (IBS), acid reflux (GERD)

 Dr. Glenn Osterweil works as an acupuncturist and podiatrist in Orlando, FL, Clermont, FL, and Altamonte Springs, FL.
-Clinical interests for Dr. Osterweil include gastrointestinal problems (digestive disorders), menstrual disorders, and cancer supportive care.
-His residency was performed at Genessee Hospital.
-He accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, and more.
+His clinical interests include gastrointestinal problems (digestive disorders), menstrual disorders, and cancer supportive care.
+He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 Dr. Osterweil trained at Genessee Hospital for his residency.

 Relevant Interests: , gastrointestinal problems (digestive disorders)

-All Interests: Biopuncture Pain Control, Addiction, Asthma, Chronic Fatigue Syndrome, Colds and Flu's, ...
+All Interests: Sports Health, Chronic Fatigue Syndrome, Moxibustion, Common Cold, Cupping, Fibromyalgia, ...
 (Read more)

-Relevant Interests: , esophageal cancer, rectal cancer, stomach problems, liver cancer, small intestine disorders, pancreatic cancer, colorectal cancer
+Relevant Interests: , esophageal cancer, rectal cancer, stomach problems, liver cancer, small intestine disorders, pancreatic cancer

 Relevant Interests: , esophageal cancer, colorectal cancer